ConnorHardyCoding/Jumpy-Game/README.md

-Followed a tutorial from kidscancode.org, music made by myself, sprites from kenney.nl.
+Jumpy game, music made by myself, sprites from kenney.nl.